(Malvaceae) Urena lobata L.

 Part(s) used: root

 Field Characters: Shrub less than 1 meter tall.
 Leaves simple, alternate, sometimes 2 leaves per apex.
-Leaf shapes like Malvaceae or maple leaf.
-Short pubescence covering stem and leaf. margins dentate.
-Redness on the top side of stem all the way up to leaf apex.
+Leaf shapes resemble Malvaceae or maple leaves.
+Short pubescence covering the stem and leaf. margins dentate.
+Redness on the top side of the stem all the way up to the leaf apex.

 Locality: Bolikhamsai Province, Paksan District; Som Samwat Village.